-TIPS stent (8 mm or 10 mm, Fluency, Bard) was inserted as previously described[12].
+TIPS stent (8 mm or 10 mm, Fluency, Bard, United States) was inserted as previously described[12].
 Briefly, an intrahepatic tract was punctured in the right internal jugular vein, which was between the right or middle HV and the PV.